kleinbottle/swanlotus/content/blogs/radians/radians.md

 We have seen the graphical demonstration of the validity of @eq:sinesmalltheta.
 Let us now illustrate the reasonableness of that equation by evaluation.
 Set $\theta$ to $0.005$ radians, which is a small value close to zero.
 Then $\sin\theta = \sin(0.005) = 0.004999979167$, which demonstrates the validity of @eq:sinesmalltheta.
 However, if one were to interpret the number 0.005 as degrees rather than radians, we then have $\sin(0.005°) = 0.00008726646249$ which is almost $57$ times smaller than the number 0.005.

-The moral of this example is that when we evaluate trigonometric functions in degrees in the context of their power series, we must apply a correction factor of $\frac{\pi}{180}$ to implicitly convert _each term_ to radians.
+The moral of this example is that when we evaluate trigonometric functions in degrees in the context of their power series, we must apply a correction factor of $\frac{\pi}{180}$ to implicitly convert the function argument on the LHS from degrees to radians.
+Otherwise, keeping the degree argument, we have to apply a factor of $\frac{180}{\pi}$ to _each term_ on the RHS.
 This is a layer of bookkeeping we may easily avoid by using radians on both sides of the equation.

 ### Fourier series

 Periodic waveforms repeat themselves indefinitely.
 The sinusoids---which are trigonometric functions like $\sin$ and $\cos$---are one such example.
 Such waveforms arise frequently in signal analysis and synthesis in electrical engineering.
 In that context, the independent variable is _time_.

-A _periodic function_ [with certain properties](https://eng.libretexts.org/Bookshelves/Electrical_Engineering/Signal_Processing_and_Modeling/Signals_and_Systems_(Baraniuk_et_al.)/06%3A_Continuous_Time_Fourier_Series_(CTFS)/6.06%3A_Convergence_of_Fourier_Series) may represented by an infinite sum of sinusoids.
+A _periodic function_ [with certain properties](https://eng.libretexts.org/Bookshelves/Electrical_Engineering/Signal_Processing_and_Modeling/Signals_and_Systems_(Baraniuk_et_al.)/06%3A_Continuous_Time_Fourier_Series_(CTFS)/6.06%3A_Convergence_of_Fourier_Series) may be represented by an infinite sum of sinusoids.
+This was the great insight of [Jean-Baptiste Joseph Fourier](https://en.wikipedia.org/wiki/Joseph_Fourier) from whom Fourier series derive their name.

 For example, let the original signal be a square waveform denoted by the function $s(t)$ in @fig:squarefourier.
 Imagine that the single cycle of the square wave is repeated periodically forever.